Skip to content

 How much is stamp duty on a second home?

-How much stamp duty surcharge you'll need to pay depends on where you're buying the property, as different parts of the UK have different rules:
+How much stamp duty surcharge you'll need to pay depends on where you're buying the property, as different parts of the UK have different rules.

 Property purchase price

-Stamp duty for first properties
+Stamp duty for main residence

-Additional rate for second properties
+Including 3% rate for second or additional properties

 Up to £125,000